 For decades, Black Americans have been subjected to repeated harassment, mistreatment, and police attacks, along with widespread racial discrimination.
 Black people are burdened with a presumption of guilt and dangerousness that is deeply rooted in our history of racial injustice and fueled by the myth of racial difference.
 Young Black men in particular are seen as threatening figures who should be feared, monitored, and even hunted.

 This ongoing presumption of guilt and dangerousness is inextricably tied to a history of racial terror lynching.
-Between 1877 and 1950, thousands of Black men were lynched in the United States, and nearly 1 in 4 were targeted based on the allegation of raping a white woman.
+Between 1877 and 1950, thousands of Black men were lynched in the U.S., and nearly 1 in 4 were targeted based on the allegation of raping a white woman.
 These men were subjected to mob murder without investigation or trial, at a time when the definition of Black-on-white “rape” in the South was incredibly broad and required no allegation of force because white institutions, laws, and most white people rejected the idea that a white woman could or would willingly consent to sex with a Black man.
 This meant that any action by a Black man that could be interpreted as seeking or desiring contact with a white woman might prove deadly.
 Throughout the lynching era, Black men were lynched for knocking on the door of a white woman’s home, for delivering a letter to a white woman, or for entering a room where white women were sitting.
 A white woman’s claim of victimization at the hands of a Black man, whether true or not, could and often did lead to brutal and deadly violence.